Invest in a good skincare regime

 The most well known anti-aging active ingredients are:

-Alpha Hydroxy Acids (AHA's) - such as glycolic acid, lactic acid , mandelic acid are known to be extremely effective in increasing skin exfoliation & cell turnover increasing Collagen and elastin production.
-AHA’s have the added advantages of renewing the outer layer of dead skin cells by causing excess dead cell layers to be shed, increasing the level of hydration of the skin and reducing the appearance of abnormal pigmentation.
+Alpha Hydroxy Acids (AHAs) such as glycolic acid, lactic acid, mandelic acid are known to be extremely effective in increasing skin exfoliation and cell turnover increasing collagen and elastin production.
+AHAs have the added advantages of renewing the outer layer of dead skin cells by causing excess dead cell layers to be shed, increasing the level of hydration of the skin and reducing the appearance of abnormal pigmentation.

-Beta-Hydroxy Acid – BHA (Salicylic Acid) Are used in many products to treat acne.
+Beta-Hydroxy Acid (Salicylic Acid) are used in many products to treat acne.
 It penetrates pores and reduces blackheads and whiteheads, with less irritation than may occur with alpha hydroxy acids.
 Like AHAs, salicylic acid exfoliates the skin, which can reduce signs of aging.
-If you are allergic to salicylates (found in aspirin) or pregnant you shouldn't use salicylic acid.
+If you're allergic to salicylates (found in aspirin) or pregnant you shouldn't use salicylic acid.

-Retinol (Vitamin A) - known to dramatically improve the overall appearance of the skin by increasing skin and collagen production at a cellular level, can improve a wide range of skin conditions, including signs of sun damage and aging and acne.
+Retinol (Vitamin A) known to dramatically improve the overall appearance of the skin by increasing collagen production at a cellular level, can improve a wide range of skin conditions, including signs of sun damage,aging and acne.